-This is the document of authority for NYFA students commencing their programs at the South Beach campus starting from the Fall 2021 semester up until the start of the Fall 2022 semester.
+This is the document of authority for NYFA students continuing or commencing their programs at the South Beach campus starting from the Fall 2022 semester up until the start of the Fall 2023 semester.

 All programs are solely owned and operated by the New York Film Academy and are not affiliated with Universal Studios, Harvard University or Disney Studios.
 The New York Film Academy reserves the right to change any policies, procedures and course offerings.
-All students enrolled at the New York Film Academy are required to follow the institutional and campus-wide policies stated in the newest catalog. campus and has the authority to exercise policies established by the corporate officers.
-The institution's corporate officers execute legal documents and perform functions as required of corporate officers by law.
+All students enrolled at the New York Film Academy are required to follow the institutional and campus-wide policies stated in the newest catalog.